 Angel finally takes Faith in his arms and goes to his knees with her, holding her close as she collapses in the dark downpour.
 Behind them, Wesley drops his knife.

 - Aerosol Flamethrower: Faith threatens to torture Wes with a stove lighter and a can of cooking oil.
+Fears of children imitating this meant that this episode was the only one in the whole of Buffy and Angel to be rated 18 for home video release by the British Board of Film Classification.

 - Aesop Amnesia: Phantom Dennis, despite sensing the evil intent of Cordy's last visitor, goes unheeded yet again.